Have you ever had a scenario where you are attempting to write tests that should mimic pod-like behavior? Well, I have.

 private SharedResourceAcquirer acquirer;

-private static String TASK = "acquire_data";
+private static final String TASK = "acquire_data";

 @Test